Citrus Trees: Florida’s Sunny Symbol in a Bug-Fueled Brawl!

 Be sure to eliminate the ornamental plants Orange Jasmine and Orange Boxwood from your landscape to help prevent Citrus greening from spreading since both of these species are hosts for the psyllid and the greening bacterium.

-Organic Spinosad will get those leafminers.
+Organic Spinosad will get those leaf miners.
 Protect your trees from the damage and associated decline in vigor, fruit production and disease resistance!
 Get some before problems become serious and difficult to correct.

 Save your citrus trees and protect your health and the environment with safer insect control technology.
-Keep reading your doing great!

 Caution: